mikeham98/chat-bot/README.md

 This could easily be swapped for a real backend which could provide dynamic responses.

 ### TravelBot
-The TravelBot allows the user to book a holiday
+The TravelBot allows the user to book a holiday.
 #### Responses:
 Due to the bot returning static responses, I have included a suitable conversation between the bot and the user below.
 - **user** - *Hello, I would like to book a holiday please.*